 These Animal Crossing: New Horizons Joy-Cons are only available (in the West) as part of the Animal Crossing Switch bundles listed below.
 My word, they do look lovely, though...

 Flashy Neon Green Nintendo Switch Joy-Con

-Coming at the end of October just in time for the spookiest night of the year, this fetching set of Neon Green Joy-Con could work well for the gunge enthusiast, eco-warrior or gamma radiation fan alike.
-This matching pair will be launching just a few days before Luigi's Mansion 3 making them ideal if you plan to team-up with Gooigi for some trick-or-treating this Halloween.
+This fetching set of Neon Green Joy-Con could work well for the gunge enthusiast, eco-warrior or gamma radiation fan alike.
+This matching pair originally launched just a few days before Luigi's Mansion 3 on Halloween making them ideal if you plan to team-up with Gooigi for some trick-or-treating any time of the year.

 Purple / Orange Joy-Con

 Did someone say custom Wario and Waluigi Joy-Con?
 We doubt this was Nintendo's intention, but fans of the Super Mario dastardly villains have been quick to point out that this lovely pair of controllers do look as if they could have been based on the pesky baddies we all know and love.
 Also, a purple Joy-Con?
 Yes please!

 Blue / Neon Yellow Joy-Con

 This contrasting set of blue and neon yellow controllers came alongside the purple/orange set.
 The neon yellow Joy-Con are usually found as a same-colour set, so having one thrown in with a non-neon Joy-Con makes this option one of the more standout combinations.
 Have at it.

 These eye-catching neon yellow Joy-Con were released to coincide with the launch of ARMS.
 Much like the Switch brawler with its eye-dazzling roster of colourful brawlers, these eye-catching Joy-Con do stand out from the crowd.
 If you are in the market for a pair of Joy-Con which match, then these could be the one for you.
 Neon Yellow is a bold choice and you always wanted to be bolder, didn't you?